MrRameshRajendran/Hybrid_MultiCloud_Overlay/README.md

 Once the testing is completed, scripted stage “unconfig” will be called from the main script to destroy the all resources created in previous stages.
 &nbsp;
 &nbsp;
 All parameters required for the scripts are configured using environment variables.
 Below is the list of environment variables that can be configured before any running the scripts.
+&nbsp;
+&nbsp;
+&nbsp;

 ## *Environment variables:*
 //Please configure the below environment variables in either Jenkins GUI or here